udacity/create-your-own-adventure/english/explore-outside/investigate-marshmallow-structure/say-hello/join-dance/neither/neither.md

 Absolutely nothing happens.
-You definately should start taking more chances in life!.
+No risk, no fun.
+Take your chances!